Bokang Phelane: Life and education

 Phelane was born in Maseru, Lesotho.
-She attended high school in the city of her birth, and later proceeded to Monash University South Africa where she obtained a Bachelor of Arts degree in Psychology.
+She attended high school in the city of her birth, and later proceeded to Monash University South Africa where she majored in Psychology.

 Career

-In 2016, Phelane was featured in the comedy TV series, Single Guys, playing the role, "Fezeka".
+In 2017, Phelane was cast in the comedy TV series, Single Guys, playing the role, "Fezeka".
 She was also featured in the TV series, Shuga, released in 2018, where she played the role of Andile's wife "Fezeka".

 In July 2017, she played the role of Pula in the Season 1 of the South African telenovela, Keeping Scores, shown on SABC2.
 She played the role of "Lily" in the Zulu language Sci-Fi TV mini-series, Emoyeni (Netflix), released July 22, 2018.